P4-TAS: P4-Based Time-Aware Shaper for Time-Sensitive Networking: Conclusion

 \section{Conclusion}

-We presented P4-TAS, a P4-based implementation of the \acf{TAS} for \ac{TSN} on the Intel Tofino\texttrademark\ 2.
-To achieve periodicity of \acp{tGCL}, we leveraged a mechanism for periodic behavior in P4 switches using the internal packet generator as a clock source.
-Building on this foundation, we introduced a mechanism for precise queue state control for the \ac{TAS} using an internally generated, continuous stream of \ac{TAS} control traffic.
-P4-TAS also incorporates \ac{PSFP}, where we improved our earlier P4-PSFP design by eliminating recirculation and increasing the \ac{GCL} time resolution to the nanosecond scale using a range-to-ternary algorithm.
-Additionally, P4-TAS includes an MPLS/\ac{TSN} translation layer enabling TSN traffic shaping and policing to be applied to \ac{DetNet} flows at line rate up to \qty{400}{\gbps}.
-Beyond functional capabilities, our implementation provides transparent insights into internal timing behavior which is rarely documented in commercial platforms.
+We presented P4-TAS, a P4-based implementation of the \ac{TAS} for \ac{TSN} on the Intel Tofino\texttrademark\ 2.
+P4-TAS introduces a novel mechanism for periodic queue state control.
+For that purpose, it uses a continuous stream of internally generated \ac{TAS} control frames to trigger queue state updates according to the \ac{tGCL}.
+To the best of our knowledge, this enables TAS functionality on a P4-programmable ASIC for the first time.
+P4-TAS further provides an MPLS/TSN translation layer that bridges TSN and DetNet domains.
+This extends traffic shaping and policing to routed Layer 3 networks at line rates up to \qty{400}{\gbps}.
+Additionally, P4-TAS incorporates \ac{PSFP} as well as IEEE~Std~1588 \ac{PTP} synchronization with ordinary clock and transparent clock support.
+We improved our earlier P4-PSFP design by eliminating recirculation and increasing the \ac{GCL} time resolution to the nanosecond scale using a range-to-ternary algorithm.

-Our evaluation covered three aspects.
-First, we identified and quantified undocumented internal delay sources, including traffic generator inaccuracy, queue opening delay, and TAS control frame delays.
-We identified a theoretical worst-case accumulated delay of about \qty{86}{\ns} for a \ac{tGCL} entry, which is orders of magnitude smaller than the microsecond-scale gate transition delays reported for some commercial TSN switches~\cite{EpOs25}.
-Second, we externally measured the duration of \ac{tGCL} entries and compared it to the configured duration.
-In this process, we identified that the internal queue opening delay leads to transitional behavior where queues of a \ac{tGCL} entry are not yet closed while queues of the next \ac{tGCL} entry have already begun forwarding.
-Therefore, we introduced \acfp{GSI}, short explicit \ac{tGCL} entries in which all queues are closed, to mitigate this effect.
-Third, we analyzed scalability, demonstrating support for 39,000 \ac{tGCL} entries and more than 8,196 flows, covering the requirements of current industrial deployments.
+We identified and quantified three sources of delay in the TAS mechanism: traffic generator inaccuracy, queue opening delay, and control frame delay.
+Our evaluations show a worst-case accumulated delay of about \qty{86}{\ns} between \ac{tGCL} entries.
+This worst-case value is substantially smaller than the microsecond-scale gate transition delays reported for some commercial TSN switches~\cite{EpOs25,sparx_1}.
+These delays affect the precision of gate transitions rather than user traffic.
+While the specific values are platform-dependent, the underlying delay sources, particularly the queue opening delay, are inherent to hardware-based TAS implementations in general~\cite{EpOs25}.

+We proposed a measurement methodology to externally measure \ac{TAS} time slice accuracy.
+The methodology captures priority transitions in the shaped output traffic on a dedicated measurement switch to determine the actual duration of individual time slices.
+The results confirmed consistency between internally measured and externally observed deviations.
+They further revealed overlap of consecutive time slices caused by non-instantaneous queue state changes.
+This phenomenon is independently confirmed by Eppler \textit{et al.}~\cite{EpOs25} on commercial TSN switches.
+As a mitigation, we introduced \acp{GSI}, short explicit \ac{tGCL} entries in which all queues are closed.